charlestonsoftware/moneypress-ebay/readme.txt

 1. Default listing output.
 2. Creating a page with a shortcode.
-3. Plus Pack premium options available.
+3. Pro Pack premium options available.
-4. Plus Pack adds price and country filters to listings.
+4. Pro Pack adds price and country filters to listings.
-5. Plus Pack also adds listing themes.
+5. Pro Pack also adds listing themes.
-6. Plus Pack "white theme" listing output.
+6. Pro Pack "white theme" listing output.
 7. Affiliate linking/tracking built in!
 8. Standard settings filter by specific seller, and more.
 9. Product Logo